-Top 5 Editorial Style Guides and Manuals for Beginner Editors.
+Editorial Style Guides, Manuals, and Dictionaries for Beginner Editors

-- The Elements of Style is well known and well regarded over the years in the editing world.
+- The Elements of Style is well-known and has been well-regarded over the years in the editing world.
 A must-have for all beginner editors, as well as a go-to reference guide for editors of all experience levels.

 The Copy Editor’s Handbook: A Guide for Book Publishing and Corporate Communications by Amy Einsohn

-- The Copy Editor’s Handbook remains one of my top recommendations for copy editors.
+- The Copy Editor’s Handbook remains one of my top recommendations for new and experienced copy editors.

 The Subversive Copy Editor by Carol Fisher Saller